stv976/ascii2bin/README.md

 # Final Validation and Submission
 To obtain credit for this assignment, you must ensure your program works correctly on ssh.sandbox.csun.edu.
-This server is shared resource in which you can finalize you work and the professor can validate this work.
+This server is a shared resource in which you can finalize you work and the professor can validate this work.
 The final steps for validation are as follows:

 * Update the repo on ssh.sandbox.csun.edu:
 ```